Corazon Aquino: Coup attempts on Aquino government

-From 1986 to 1990 numerous coup attempts were enacted on the Aquino administration and the new Philippine government.
+From 1986 to 1990, numerous coup attempts were enacted on the Aquino administration and the new Philippine government.
 Many of these attempts were conducted by the Reform the Armed Forces Movement, who attempted to establish a military government, while other attempts were conducted by loyalists to former President Marcos.

+From 1986 to 1987, there were six plots to overthrow the Aquino government, with the deadliest being the August 1987 attempt which left 53 dead.
+The most serious attempt was staged in December 1989, following which President Aquino established a fact-finding commission headed by then-COMELEC Chairman Hilario Davide Jr.

 Mendiola massacre and cabinet infighting

 On January 22, 1987, during the era of transition government and shortly before the nationwide plebiscite to ratify the Constitution, 12 citizens were killed and 51 were injured in the Mendiola Massacre.
-The incident was initially a peaceful protest by agrarian workers and farmers who had marched to the historic Mendiola Street near the Malacañan Palace to demand genuine land reform.
+The incident was initially a peaceful protest by agrarian workers and farmers led by the Kilusang Magbubukid ng Pilipinas who had marched to the historic Mendiola Street near the Malacañan Palace to demand genuine land reform.
 The massacre occurred when Marines fired at farmers who tried to go beyond the designated demarcation line set by the police.
 The massacre resulted in several resignations from Aquino's cabinet, including Jose W. Diokno, head of the Presidential Committee on Human Rights, chairman of the Commission on Human Rights (CHR), and chairman of the government panel in charge of negotiations with rebel forces resigned from his government posts.
 His daughter Maris said, "It was the only time we saw him near tears."

 In September 1987, Vice President Doy Laurel resigned as secretary of foreign affairs.
 In his resignation letter to Aquino, Laurel stated, "the past years of Marcos are now beginning to look no worse than your first two years in office.
 And the reported controversies and scandals involving your closest relatives have become the object of our people's outrage.
 From 16,500 NPA regular when Marcos fell, the communists now claim an armed strength of 25,200.
 From city to countryside, anarchy has spread.
 There is anarchy within the government, anarchy within the ruling coalesced parties and anarchy in the streets."

 Finance Minister Jaime Ongpin, who had successfully advocated for paying external debt incurred during Marcos' administration, was dismissed by Aquino in September 1987 and later died in an apparent suicide in December 1987.
 His widow stated that he had been depressed due to infighting in Aquino's cabinet and lack of significant change since the People Power Revolution.

 Soon after the Mendiola Massacre, the Aquino administration and Congress worked to pass significant agrarian reform, which culminated in the passage of the Comprehensive Agrarian Reform Law (CARP).